How does PREVYMIS work?

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-Please read the accompanying Patient Information for PREVYMIS, and discuss it with your health care provider.
+Please read the accompanying Patient Information for PREVYMIS, and discuss it with your healthcare professional.

 The Physician Prescribing Information also is available.